 - The land can be a short term or a long-term asset but must be used for agricultural purposes

-- For at least 2 years immediately before the land was transferred, the assessee or his parents should have used land for agricultural purposes
+- For at least 2 years immediately before the land was transferred, the assessee or his parents should have used the land for agricultural purposes

-- The other land which the assessee has purchased, must also be used for agricultural purposes
+- The other land which the assessee has purchased must also be used for agricultural purposes

-- If the entire amount of sale price is not used in purchasing another land, tax will be levied on the difference
+- If the entire amount of sale price is not used in purchasing another land, the tax will be levied on the difference

 - The new land cannot be sold for three years from the date it has been acquired

 It must be understood that most of the farmers who are cultivating the land do not have any taxable income as usually their income is divided among the family members.
 On the other hand, from the field to the market, there are many middlemen involved who earn considerable income and this comes under the purview of taxable income.
-The Income tax rules are very clear on treatment of income as agricultural income but more efforts need to be made to ensure everyone who is eligible to pay taxes, pays the same.
+The Income-tax rules are very clear on the treatment of income as agricultural income but more efforts need to be made to ensure everyone who is eligible to pay taxes, pays the same.

 - Is agricultural income exempt from income tax?